 In 1997 Lola-Peach gained full support and obtained Private (Kodak PLC) and Goverenment funding for a project she designed to assist long-term unemployed people in finding gainful work i.e. work useful for developing transferable skills, as well as advancing and retaining employability potential.

-Lola-Peach is leading Middlesex University's UN PRME (United Nations Principles for Responsible Management Education) Curriculum Development Project, and is an avid researcher in Responsible Managerial Leadership Development.
+Lola-Peach is leading Middlesex University's UN PRME (United Nations Principles for Responsible Management Education) Curriculum Development Project (The iRLcd Project), and is an avid researcher in Responsible Managerial Leadership Development.

 Overall, her research focuses on irresponsible leadership curriculum development, LMD, the changing role of managerial leaders (the nature), and Strategic HRM in this regard.